pegasy/rsb-channels/rules.md

 Try to provide as much evidence as possible.

 If you witness inappropriate behavior from a moderator, please use this form: <https://goo.gl/forms/C6xEWArG93id8Fcf2>
 The exact answers to this form will initially be seen by a very select group of people.
-This group currently includes: @Tiger (Venn2)#9720, @Pegasy#0001, @Nspace#9220
+This group currently includes: @Tiger (Venn2)#9720, @Pegasy#0001, @Nspace#9220, @Lord Of Erebus
+#5302, @Anson#0001

 :bangbang:  **I can't see any of the text channels mentioned above** :bangbang:
 In order to access the rest of this server, please head to #registration and type `/rank join member`.
 If that doesn't work or you're not sure what to do, then please PM one of our @Moderator / Server Staff and they'll help you out manually.